Physiotherapist from Hawkes Bay

 This is Emma’s first experience with Mercy Ships.
 She read about the charity in various magazines and thought the concept of using her skills in sounded ‘amazing’.
 Emma worked extensively with Sema after surgery straightened his legs.
 It was her job to reteach him how to walk.

 ‘I greet, hug and ‘high five’ each patient numerous times each rehab session,’ shares Emma.
-‘Asaqui’ (high five or put it there in Susu) was the first word I learnt here in Guinea.’
+‘Asaqui’ (high five or put it there in the local dialect, Susu) was the first word I learnt here in Guinea.’

 ‘I tell each patient and their caregivers how awesome they are, how proud they should be of their son/daughter/niece/nephew/neighbour, and how well they are working at doing the exercises.’
 Emma works hard to communicate through her translator to each child that she understands how tough the operation was, and how tough the exercises are.
 She reminds each patient that they are incredible and unique.